cpt-kuesel/media_overlays/README.md

 # Cpt Kuesels Language Overlays

+!!
+Restructuring happening for the new overlay functionality in PMM which has deprecated the old functionality. !!

 I am using a software called Plex-Meta-Manager, located here (https://github.com/meisnate12/Plex-Meta-Manager), to apply language specific overlays to media items in Plex.

 If you have questions or want to chat about the overlays you can find me on the PMM Discord (https://discord.gg/NfH6mGFuAB).